 I should mention that this book isn’t your typical, type-along tutorial.
 We’re not going to build an application together–I’m going to show you the process I went through as I made RSpec part of my development toolkit, and give you techniques and patterns to follow when testing your own applications.
 I’ll also take you through a lot of foundational stuff early on that will get cleaned up later.
 If you’re familiar with Zed Shaw’s Learn Code the Hard Way series you may get the general idea–it’s not an apples-to-apples comparison, but his technique did inspire my thinking behind this series.
 So did the Railscasts episode How I Test.

-Finally, I’m not giving this book away for free—it’s taken a lot of time to conceptualize and write, and I’ve been working hard to make it worth a little bit of your money.
+Finally, I’m not giving this book away for free–it’s taken a lot of time to conceptualize and write, and I’ve been working hard to make it worth a little bit of your money.
 That said, I’m keeping it reasonably priced, especially for those of you gracious enough to buy an early copy.
 And it’s DRM-free.
-You can get your copy today for only $9 US.
-I’ll keep it at $9 while it’s still being written, and reserve the right to raise the price once it’s done.
+You can get your copy today for only $12 US.
+I’ll keep it at $9 for the Rails 3 releases, and reserve the right to raise the price later.

 If you’re not ready to buy right away, please sign up for the mailing list to keep current on the book’s status.
 I won’t use the list to spam you–just to keep you notified as I progress through the remainder of the book.